-The Board will review two strategic plan proposals, one submitted by Michigan Association of School Boards and one submitted by Michigan Leadership Institute.
+The Board reviewed two strategic plan proposals; one submitted by Michigan Association of School Boards (MASB) and one submitted by Michigan Leadership Institute.
+Superintendent DeKeyser shared that MASB would come in with a presentation to the Board in December.

 OTHER INFORMATION